Designing Strength into Parts with Insert Molding

 Choosing an Insert

-Proto Labs does not supply inserts.
-We can, however, point you to companies that do.
-Suppliers like PEM, Dodge, Tri-Star, Spirol, and Tappex all produce excellent inserts for molded plastic parts.
+Protolabs stocks an assortment of commonly used standard inserts in UNF and metric sizes.
+If your part design requires an inserts that we don't stock, suppliers like PEM, Dodge, Tri-Star, Spirol, and Tappex all produce excellent inserts for molded plastic parts.
 Many of these are knurled on the outside, or have special shapes that hold the insert securely in place.
 Inserts made of brass are common, but steel and stainless steel inserts are also available.
-If you can’t find what you need with one of these companies, Proto Labs welcomes custom inserts (and would be happy to quote them for you as well).
+If you can’t find what you need with one of these companies, Protolabs welcomes custom inserts (and would be happy to quote them for you as well).
 Whichever way you go, we currently accept metal inserts only.
 Also, be sure to ask your supplier for a CAD file, as this must be uploaded along with the part design and assembly drawings during the quoting process.

 The rules of insert molding are no different from those of standard injection molding.
 Maintain proper draft angles, keep wall thicknesses consistent, eliminate undercuts, and avoid unnecessary part features and superfine surface finishes whenever possible.
 This is all good advice, and applies equally to insert molding.